-Artis Amsterdam Royal Zoo (or Natura Artis Magistra) is one of the city’s premier visitor attractions – a magnificent zoo set in a large park in the picturesque Plantage area of the city.
+ARTIS Amsterdam Royal Zoo (founded as Natura Artis Magistra) is one of the city’s premier visitor attractions – a magnificent zoo set in a large park in the picturesque Plantage area of the city.

-Lemur Land – check-out the cheeky lemurs and their sunbathing technique.
+Lemur Land – Check-out the cheeky lemurs up close and their sunbathing technique.

-Savannah – see giraffes, zebras, springboks, gnus and ostriches together with Amsterdam’s Entrepotdok canal in the background.
+Savannah – See giraffes, zebras and kudus together at the northern flank of the park with Amsterdam’s Entrepotdok canal in the background.

 Gorilla House – come face-to-face with a family of gorillas.

 Butterfly Pavilion – step in to this tropical enclosure and surround yourself with thousands of butterflies, including the striking Blue Morpho.